Cultural Revolution: Red August and the Sixteen Points

 The implications of the Sixteen Points were far-reaching.
 It elevated what was previously a student movement to a nationwide mass campaign that would galvanize workers, farmers, soldiers and lower-level party functionaries to rise, challenge authority, and re-shape the superstructure of society.

-Tiananmen Square on 15 September 1966, the occasion of Chairman Mao's third of eight mass rallies with Red Guards in 1966.

 On 18 August in Beijing, over a million Red Guards from across the country gathered in and around Tiananmen Square for an audience with the chairman.
 Mao mingled with Red Guards and encouraged them, donning a Red Guard armband.
 Lin also took centre stage, denouncing perceived enemies in society that were impeding the "progress of the revolution".
 Subsequently, violence escalated in Beijing and quickly spread.
 The 18 August rally was filmed and shown to approximately 100 million people in its first month of release.

 On 22 August, a central directive was issued to prevent police intervention in Red Guard activities, and those in the police force who defied this notice were labeled counter-revolutionaries.
 Central officials lifted restraints on violent behavior.
 Xie Fuzhi, the national police chief, often pardoned Red Guards for their "crimes".

 The campaign included incidents of torture, murder, and public humiliation.
 Many people who were indicted as counter-revolutionaries died by suicide.
 During Red August, 1,772 people were murdered in Beijing; many of the victims were teachers who were attacked or killed by their own students.
 In September, Shanghai experienced 704 suicides and 534 deaths; in Wuhan, 62 suicides and 32 murders occurred during the same period.
 Peng Dehuai was brought to Beijing to be publicly ridiculed.